 When The Avengers began in March 1961 it bore little resemblance to the flippant show we came to know and love – The quintessential British spy series set in a picture postcard Britain of castles, stately homes, village pubs and cricket greens.

 It starred a sophisticated spy who even out-Bonded James Bond.
 Immaculately turned out in a three-piece suit, he drove a vintage Bentley, played polo, archery and fenced and fought baddies while wearing a bowler hat and carrying a furled brolly!

 Jonathon Steed was a character who first appeared in the series Police Surgeon starring Ian Hendry.

 The early Avengers episodes were largely cops-and-robbers fare, and regular characters included Keel’s secretary, Carol Wilson, and Steed’s bosses, One-Ten and One-Twelve.

 Steed was briefly paired with Dr Martin King and nightclub singer Venus Smith before he was provided with a permanent female colleague, Mrs Catherine Gale (played by Honor Blackman who also played Pussy Galore in the 1964 Bond film, Goldfinger) – a beautiful blonde with a PhD in anthropology.

 She was to be the first in a line of elegant, sexy and lethal partners.
 Catherine Gale was a widow (her husband was killed in a Mau Mau raid in Kenya), a judo expert, a skilled mechanic, an expert photographer and the original girl on a motorcycle.
-She wore a leather combat suit, tthigh-high'kinky' boots and a sexy hairstyle that never lost its composure and was cucumber-cool.
+She wore a leather combat suit, thigh-high ‘kinky’ boots and a sexy hairstyle that never lost its composure.
+She was always cucumber-cool.

 Cathy – who worked for the British Museum – was a perfect match for Steed in his Savile Row suits, embroidered waistcoats and Chelsea Boots.
 According to writer Brian Clemens, the character was quite butch because Ian Hendry left the show, and the budget wouldn’t run to more scripts, so she played a man’s part.